enowars/EnoEngine/README.md

 This is the engine powering our CTFs.

-For random reasons, it's written in C#.
+For performance reasons, it's written in C#.

 ## Usage